 ITU-T and Accessibility:

-- New - Joint ITU and IPC IPTV Application Challenge "Better Quality of Life with Global Standards: an Accessible World for All" - a Call for interest and a Call for sponsors are now available.
-The Challenge wishes to raise awareness and increase media and audiovisual accessibility for persons with all abilities.
+Joint ITU and IPC IPTV Application Challenge "Better Quality of Life with Global Standards: an Accessible World for All" - The Challenge wishes to raise awareness and increase media and audiovisual accessibility for persons with all abilities.

 - ITU-T Focus Group on Audiovisual Media Accessibility (FG AVA) worked to stimulate the development of international standards that improve the accessibility of audiovisual (AV) media to persons with disabilities.
 FG AVA enjoyed a strong relationship with its parent group, ITU-T Study Group 16, and particularly with its Question 26/16.
 It was successfully concluded in October 2013.